 On March 6th, 2018, the Los Angeles Times reported that the Trump Administration filed a lawsuit against California over certain state laws that were enacted to protect undocumented immigrants.
 Our law firm has discussed California’s so-called ‘sanctuary state laws’ in previous posts.
 While far from perfect, these laws do provide much needed protections for undocumented immigrants in California.

 Unfortunately, California’s sanctuary legislation is now facing a sharp attack from the United States federal government, most notably from the Department of Justice (DOJ), which is led by Attorney General Jeff Sessions.
-In this article, our Los Angeles immigration attorneys highlight three things you should know about the DOJ’s lawsuit against California.
+In this article, our immigration attorney in Los Angeless highlight three things you should know about the DOJ’s lawsuit against California.

 1. The Federal Government is Challenging Three Different California Laws